Hashehri/EDA-MTA/Project-Proposal.md

-# Exploratory Data Analysis (EDA) Projects of MTA Turnstile Data:
+# New York Metropolitan Transportation Authority (MTA): Leverging Traffic Foot For Markting Ads Purposes

 Hatim Alshehri

 ## Introduction:
 New York Metropolitan Transportation Authority (MTA)  publishes data on a weekly basis.
 This data does not represent value if it is not analyzed and used correctly to serve your business domain.